2 Survey Mitigation

 name alias description dataType

-acres Area (acres) Area of strata in acres float
+ACRES Area (acres) Area of strata in acres esriFieldTypeDouble

 Description